persistenceOne/persistenceBridge/README.md

 ```shell
 persistenceBridge init
 ```
+Start the `kafka` server.
+The starting script is available at `.script/startup.sh`

 This generates a `config.toml` file in `$HOME/.persistenceBridge/` with empty and default values.
 Update this file as per configuration (Telegram configuration is not compulsory).